Facebook pixel Piano | Pepperdine University | Seaver College Skip to main content

 If you are unable to participate in an in-person audition, you have the option to audition via Zoom.
 Applicants who audition virtually will be treated equitably to those who audition in-person.
 Those participating in a virtual live audition should observe the following instructions.

 Log into the Zoom meeting 15 minutes prior to your audition time in order to check in.
-You will be kept in a waiting room, and a Fine Arts staff member will communicate with you via Zoom chat.
-If you need to communicate with Fine Arts staff, please call 310.506.4111.
+You will be kept in a waiting room, where you will be able to communicate with a Fine Arts team member.
+A team member will assist you with a live sound check prior to your audition.

 A virtual audition requires adequate lighting, neutral background, strong wifi or ethernet connection as well as appropriate camera angle(s) and audio settings.
 We strongly encourage all applicants to test their video and audio settings independently prior to their audition.
 For further information, please reference our Virtual Audition Guidelines.